Henry, Ford among 4 fantasy football running backs to avoid in Week 10 - UPI.com

 MIAMI, Nov.
 7 (UPI) -- Derrick Henry and Jerome Ford are among my four fantasy football running backs to avoid in lineups in Week 10.

 If you need more options for your roster, check out my top add/drops article.
-My Week 10 rankings for quarterbacks, wide receivers and tight ends will also be available and updated throughout the week.
+My Week 10 rankings for quarterbacks, wide receivers and tight ends are also available and will be updated throughout the week.

 Tony Pollard, Christian McCaffrey, Breece Hall, Josh Jacobs and Austin Ekeler lead my Top 30 rankings, which are listed below.
 Alvin Kamara, Jonathan Taylor, Bijan Robinson, Saquon Barkley and Rhamondre Stevenson round out my Top 10 plays.